Skip to main content

 Albert Cuyp Market

-One of Europe’s biggest outdoor markets, Albert Cuyp Market has welcomed shoppers since 1904 when it began as a collection of street traders.
-Named after the 17th-century painter, today's market offers stalls filled with food, clothes, and more, giving locals and travelers a robust shopping destination.
+Hailed by many as Amsterdam’s most beautiful market, Albert Cuyp Market has welcomed shoppers since 1905, when it started as a collection of street traders.
+Named after the 17th-century painter, today's market features around 260 stalls piled high with food, clothes, and more.
+It also boasts the title of Europe’s biggest market, making it a must-visit when in the Dutch capital.

 The market has more than 300 stalls lining both sides of Albert Cuypstraat offering food—fruit, vegetables, cheese, fish, and spices—as well as clothes, beauty products, electronics, and bedding at low prices.
 The melting pot of local residents means multiple cultures are represented at the market, including aromatic Turkish, Moroccan, and Surinamese foods and colorful furnishings.